KeplerWang/zicwang.com/README.md

 ## **What contribution did I offer**

-Simply, I just updated the Gatsbyjs plugin versions and dependencies in [`package.json`](https://github.com/KeplerWang/zicwang.com/blob/main/package.json), and fixed some errors by checking [`gatsby-config.js`](https://github.com/KeplerWang/zicwang.com/blob/main/gatsby-config.js) and some JavaScript files due to the updates.
+Simply, I just updated the Gatsbyjs plugin versions(to 4.2) and dependencies in [`package.json`](https://github.com/KeplerWang/zicwang.com/blob/main/package.json), and fixed some errors by checking [`gatsby-config.js`](https://github.com/KeplerWang/zicwang.com/blob/main/gatsby-config.js) and some JavaScript files due to the updates.

 ## **How to reproduce this blog**